aaronma37/ORB_SLAM/README.md

 ##2.2 ROS
 We use ROS to receive images from the camera or from a recorded sequence (rosbag), and for visualization (rviz, image_view).
-**We have tested ORB-SLAM in Ubuntu 12.04 with ROS Fuerte, Groovy and Hydro**.
+**We have tested ORB-SLAM in Ubuntu 12.04 with ROS Fuerte, Groovy and Hydro; and in Ubuntu 14.04 with ROS Indigo**.
 If you do not have already installed ROS in your computer, we recommend you to install the Full-Desktop version of ROS Fuerte (http://wiki.ros.org/fuerte/Installation/Ubuntu).

+**If you use ROS Indigo, remove the depency of opencv2 in the manifest.xml.**

 ##2.3 g2o (included)
 We use g2o to perform several optimizations.
 We include a modified copy of the library including only the components we need